kodmasin/fiskpy/README.md

 You can found it in .p12 in which you have received your private key and certificate.

 ## Changelog
+### Version 0.6.3
+  * fixed bug with encrypted keys
+  * fixed small bug with text part of Element class related to unicode

 ### Version 0.6.2
   * added FiskSOAPClientProduction helper class